tom1299/cks-exam-preparation/cluster-hardening/app-armor/README.md

 ## Problems
 * Deny network does not work.
 Look at problem: https://github.com/moby/moby/issues/44984
-* AppArmor network mediation must be enabled in the kernel.
+* Solution: Using the feature abi in the policy solved the problem.
+See https://gitlab.com/apparmor/apparmor/-/wikis/apparmorpolicyfeaturesABI#developing-profiles-in-with-the-feature-abi

 ## TODO
-Do all the examples here: https://kubernetes.io/docs/tutorials/security/apparmor/
+* Do all the examples here: https://kubernetes.io/docs/tutorials/security/apparmor/
+* Do a comprehensive example for restricting network access.
+For example only allow dns and access to a specific IP address (proxy)